GabM3/GabM3/README.md

 I’m currently working at [Kuama](https://kuama.it/) as an Apps Mobile Developer, based in Padua (IT🇮🇹)

-  and learning about developing apps mobile using Swift & Kotlin
+  and I am developing mobile applications using Swift and Kotlin

 Languages & Stats: